Your engagement of ShenSmith Law

 - ShenSmith Law Limited (“SSL”) is a barrister-led law firm authorised and regulated by the Bar Standards Board.

 - SSL is a separate legal entity and your contract of engagement is, therefore, directly with SSL and its barristers provide legal services on its behalf.

-- SSL may assign any number of barristers to work on your cases who are directors, partners, members, or employees, while each barrister must also comply with his/her regulatory obligations.
+- SSL may assign any number of barristers to work on your cases who are directors, partners, members, employees, or independent members of the Bar of England and Wales; while each barrister must also comply with his/her regulatory obligations.